eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 nano genesis_start.sh
 ```

-2. Copy the following shell script content and paste it to the `genesis_start.sh` shell script file.
+2. Copy the following shell script content and paste it to the `genesis_start.sh` shell script file:

 ```shell
 #!/bin/bash